ztimson/Bitburner/README.md

 ### [network-graph.js](./scripts/network-graph.js)
 **RAM:** 3.80 GB

-Scan the network for devices and display as an ASCII tree
+Scan the network for devices and display as an ASCII tree.
 ```
 [home ~/]> run /scripts/network-graph.js -h
 Running script with 1 thread(s), pid 138 and args: ["-h"].